Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Published April 20, 2026

-Irrigation and bark stay in one conversation
+Irrigation and bark in the same notebook

 Before sprinklers run heavy, look for soil lines that show chronic wetting against trunks.
 Heads that rinse bark daily set up different problems than drought stress.
 If you already plan deep root watering for conifers, mention bark findings when you request a quote so depth and frequency match the full story.